algolia/instantsearch/packages/react-instantsearch/src/widgets/Range/README.md

 Lets users filter results within a numerical range, based on an attribute.

-There's also a `Range.Input` which renders a range using inputs.
+There's also a `Range.Input`  which renders a range using inputs and a `Range.Ratings` which renders a list of ratings ranges.

 By default, the Range will render as a slider.